jgbarah/evaluating-foss-projects/kinds.md

 > [Avoiding abandon-ware: getting to grips with the open development method](bib:anderson-avoiding), by Paul Anderson

+That kind of development, because of its very nature, usually provides publicly a lot of information about the internals of their development processes.
+That allows for an evaluation of those processes, something that is impossible in the traditional, closed development cases.

 ## Competing market

 The existence of a competing market, with many providers of in-depth support, independent of each other, is possible in the case of FOSS.
 In the case of non-FOSS, due to the strict control granted by maintaining all copyright rights, only companies in agreement with the producer can provide this kind of services, and therefore no real competing market exists.